ibrahim-999/livewire-movie-app/README.md

 webapp allows to generate movies series and season using themoviedb.org apis with jetstream auth.

 > This project could be extended in the future to CRUD user from the admin panel.
-This is just complete the tech task.
+This is just to mimic the backend task.

 ## Prerequisite
 - PHP 8